mersocarlin/mersocarlin.com/posts/2016-09-26-continuous-delivery-with-bitbucket-pipelines.md

 <img alt="Activating Bitbucket Pipelines in your repository" height="670" src="/assets/blog/2016-09-26-continuous-delivery-with-bitbucket-pipelines/activating-bitbucket-pipelines.gif" title="Activating Bitbucket Pipelines in your repository" width="1228" />

-I'm using <a href="https://bitbucket.org/mersocarlin/bitbucket-pipelines/" target="_blank">this sample project</a> to demonstrate how it works.
+I'm using [this sample project](https://bitbucket.org/mersocarlin/bitbucket-pipelines/) to demonstrate how it works.

 ### Create the bitbucket-pipelines file